satma0745/modsen-toast/README.md

    2. `bgColor` - toast background color as string (in any css-compatible format).
    3. `icon` - toast icon as React component.
 8. `limit` - maximum number of toasts displayed on the screen at the moment.
+9. `transitionDuration` - toast transition duration in _milliseconds_.
+10. `collapseDuration` - time in _milliseconds_, to move the rest of the toasts when a toast gets dismissed.

 Example (also defaults):